LunarVim/LunarVim/README.md

 * The latest changes to LunarVim require you to [remove it completely](https://github.com/ChristianChiarulli/LunarVim/wiki/Uninstalling-LunarVim) before upgrading
 * Going forward LunarVim will no longer reside in the nvim configuration folder.
 LunarVim has been moved to `~/.local/share/lunarvim`.
 * To launch Lunarvim use the new `lvim` command.  `nvim` will only launch standard neovim.
-* Your personal configuration file (`lv-config.lua`) can now be found in `~/.config/lvim`.
+* Your personal configuration file (`config.lua`) can now be found in `~/.config/lvim`.
 You can initialize this folder as a git repository to track changes to your configuration files.
 * If you want to keep launching LunarVim with the `nvim` command, add an alias entry to your shell's config file:  `alias nvim=lvim`.
 To temporarily revert to the default `nvim` prefix it with a backslash `\nvim`.
-* Many options formerly available in `lv-config.lua` have been renamed.
+* Many options formerly available in `config.lua` have been renamed.
 For details [look here](https://github.com/ChristianChiarulli/LunarVim/wiki/Breaking-changes-in-rolling)

 ### Fixing installation problems
 If your installation is stuck on `Ok to remove? [y/N]`, it means there are some leftovers, \